katahiromz/ShellStudy/README.md

 ## What is `shlwapi.dll`?

 `shlwapi.dll` is a Dynamic Link Library (DLL) file in Microsoft Windows operating systems.
-The name stands for "Shell Light-weight Utility Library" API.
+The name stands for `"Shell Light-Weight utility library"` API.
 It contains a collection of utility functions and APIs (Application Programming Interfaces) that provide various functionalities related to the Windows shell and other system components.